sopra-fs23-group-4/sopra-fs23-group-04-client/README.md

   <p> the hall of fame<p>
 </div>

 ## Roadmap

+- categories "surprise me": instead of choosing categories manually, the host can choose the option to have the categories chosen randomly by the server
+- Public lobbies: players can find and join lobbies without a PIN
-- Death Mode: Player with the least points after a round is eliminated
+- Sudden Death Mode: Player with the least points after a round is eliminated
-- Algorithm to check certain categories for correctness e.g. city and country to improve fairness
-- Possibility to play non-synchronized
+- voice chat: to discuss votings when playing remotely

 ## Authors and acknowledgement